 Virgo is a realist and wants to live a useful life, usually setting aside the things in life which are not considered to be practical.
 Liz Greene says that Virgo can throw away romance, and tragically life is full of work and drudgery.
 In the Virgo’s world, everything is carefully studied; analysed and improved, and the more introverted Virgo suffers from shyness and lack of social ease and confidence.
 A sense of inadequacy can create an inferiority complex, and they also have an intense need for privacy.

 The myth of Demeter and Persephone has always been connected with Virgo, but it also has its Scorpio undertones.
-At one time it was believed that Virgo and Scorpio were once joined, because the sign Libra had not been introduced to the zodiac.
+At one time, it was believed that Virgo and Scorpio were once joined because the sign Libra had not been introduced to the zodiac.
 The Persephone myth involves the transformation of a young maiden into a wiser, more mature individual by the fruition of the harvest.

 Sometimes it is necessary for Virgo on their journey to becoming whole, to live alone for some time.
 Virgo is, after all, represented by the Hermit in the Tarot Card spread.
 The Hermit is the card of introspection, analysis and study.
-In a reading the card signifies that it is not a good time for socializing, and during time in solitude wisdom is gained.
+In a reading, the card signifies that it is not a good time for socialising, and during their time in solitude wisdom is gained.
 The Hermit’s time of withdrawal aids in the development of a firm sense of their identity growing into an individual who is integrated within himself.
 There is a lot of inner work that Virgo needs to do, and in some sense they are always preparing for something.

-They are like the woman who wanted to discover the secret of beauty by plucking the petals from the rose, until of course there was no rose left to look at.It could be Virgo’s all work and no play attitude which means they miss out on some of the more spontaneous fun experienced in youth.
+They are like the woman who wanted to discover the secret of beauty by plucking the petals from the rose, until of course there was no rose left to look at.It could be Virgo’s all work and no play attitude which means they miss out on some of the most spontaneous fun experienced in youth.
 When these people are ready to give themselves in any area, they do it by choice and not by a sense of obligation.
 Virgo’s have integrity and always stay true to themselves, but they might need to recognize that there will be frequent intervals in which time alone is necessary.

 Today, Virgoans find themselves in a time when the word 'virgin' prompts childish sexual jokes about their sign of the zodiac.
 Many young women grow up believing not in their autonomous right to enjoy or refrain from sex in their own time (as did the ancient virgins), but in sanctified virgnity that they have to preserve at all costs.
 Yet they also fear to remain Virgins for too long, in case they are ridiculed as old maids and accused of frigidity.
 The Virgoan has to shake free from all those distortions of the meaning behind her sign.
 The ancient tradition she can reclaim is that of the autonomous and creative woman, fully involved with the life of her people but very much her own mistress.The Knot of Time: Astrology and the Female Experience